Kitten feeding and nutrition

 Kittens need different food from adult cats

 As kittens are growing rapidly, and their digestive and immune systems are developing slowly, they have very specific nutritional needs that are different from adult cats.
-In particular, kittens need a diet with a higher energy and protein content, plus nutrients that support the immune system and the right balance of vitamins and minerals.
+In particular, kittens need a diet with a higher energy and protein content, plus immune-boosting nutrients and the right balance of vitamins and minerals.

 Nutrients for healthy growth

 There are a range of vital nutrients that your kitten needs during the first months of life to aid growth and development.
 Kitten diets must provide enough energy and quality proteins to support growth, strengthen the immature immune system and be easily digestible.
 ROYAL CANIN® diets are nutritionally balanced to offer a complete tailored diet to meet the needs of kittens of all sizes, lifestyles and breeds.Key nutrients

 Through our partnerships with breeders, vets and nutritionists, each ROYAL CANIN® formula is created with the utmost precision.
 They are uniquely placed to meet the specific needs of your kitten’s age, breed, lifestyle and sensitivities.